vtorosyan/vtorosyan.github.io/_posts/2023/2023-09-04-making-work-visible-github-grafana.md

 title: Making work visible with GitHub Projects and Grafana
 ---

 In the book [Making work visible, Dominica DeGrandis](https://ddegrandis.com/book/) exposes time-wasting activities at work and demonstrates how you can achieve flow efficiency by _making work visible_.
 Optimizing workstream management for effectiveness and efficiency is always something I think about.
 I've used many tools in the past to plan and track workstreams, and recently had a happy realization that [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) developed enough to call my number one and only tool for making work visible.
-I thought to apply some of the learnings from the beforementioned book and leverage GitHub Projects to make work visible.
-For the sake of measuring and improving, I've used Grafana to visualize few aggregates from the GitHub Project by using [Grafana GitHub datasource](https://grafana.com/grafana/plugins/grafana-github-datasource/).
+I thought to apply some of the learnings from the aforementioned book and leverage GitHub Projects to make work visible.
+For the sake of measuring and improving, I've used [Grafana](https://grafana.com/) to visualize few aggregates from the GitHub Project by using [Grafana GitHub datasource](https://grafana.com/grafana/plugins/grafana-github-datasource/).

+# Prerequisite

+- This post assumes basic familiarity with [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects), so in case you are unfamiliar with the product, I'd highly encourage to [Learn about Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects) first.
+- In a similiar way, the post assumes basic familiarity with [Grafana](https://grafana.com/).
+If you are new to Grafana and want to try it out first, you can either use the [Free forever hosted plan](https://grafana.com/auth/sign-up/create-user?pg=hp&plcmt=hero-btn1&cta=create-free-account) or [Install](https://grafana.com/get/) it on your own machine.

 # Making work visible with GitHub Project